eloop/hot/README.md

 ===============================

 *Notice: Houdini versions >= 12.5 now include functionality (Houdini Ocean **Tools**) equivalent/superior to the HOT and hence this code won't be supported from this point on.
-I'll leave it up on github as the source code may be useful for perusal.* It's been a blast!
+I'll leave it up on github as the source code may be useful for perusal. *

+*The first port of the code outside of Houdini was for 3DStudio Max.
+The guy asked me if it would be ok, and what he should call it.
+I jokingly suggested HOT for Max, and it became Hot4Max, then Hot4LW etc. Eventually I was seeing a references all over the place to the Houdini Ocean Toolkit, which was a bit embarrasing, but the SideFX people didn't seem to have a problem with it.
+I hoped it would make people more curious to try Houdini which back in 2011 was nowhere near as popular as it is now become.
+All up it was a blast!
+*

 This version of the HOT is strictly for versions of Houdini >= 12.0.
 For legacy versions go to the old repository on the Google Code site.